microsoft/FluidFramework/.changeset/grey-triangles-shout.md

 Allow associating metadata with Node Schema

 Users of TreeView can now specify metadata when creating Node Schema.
-This includes system-understood metadata, i.e., `description`.
+This includes system-understood metadata, e.g., `description`.

 Example: